-Operating activities consist primarily of net income adjusted for noncash items that include depreciation and amortization, stock-based compensation expense and contingent consideration.
+Operating activities consist primarily of net income adjusted for noncash items that primarily include depreciation and amortization and stock-based compensation expense.
 Cash flows from operating activities can fluctuate significantly from period-to-period as working capital needs and the timing of payments for accrued compensation (primarily in the first quarter) and other items impact reported cash flows.